 When it comes to Google AdWords, you have a limited amount of space (and time) to grab the searcher’s attention.
 With only 25 characters allowed in the headline, it can be hard to write a compelling advert.
 Yet some businesses crush it daily with their awesome ads.
 But just how do they do it?
 And how can you copy them?
 Luckily we’ve got plenty of Google Ad Examples to show you.

-Well we’re here to explore the best Google ads examples and what you can learn from them.
-We’ve hand-picked 10 of our favourite examples from various industries and have broke them down into a simple explanation as to why they are so good.
-So grab you pen and get ready to make plenty of notes!
+We’re here to explore the best Google ads examples and what you can learn from them.
+We’ve hand-picked 10 of our favourite Google ad examples from various industries and have broken them down into easy to understand chunks.
+So grab your pen and get ready to make plenty of notes!
 Here are our top 10 Google ad examples.

 Upwork is an online freelancer marketplace that helps match freelancers with clients.
-This PPC ad they’re running is an excellent way to get potential buyers looking for freelancers to sign up to their website.
+This PPC ad they’re running is an excellent way to get potential customers looking for freelancers to sign up.

 The ad starts off with a great call to action, hire the BEST, not just anyone.
-It also reinforces it by calling them experts in their field, which is most likely true and adds a level of trust.
+It also reinforces it by calling them experts in their field, which adds another level of trust.
 The description underneath goes into more detail about their service and the benefits it offers.
-By convincing buyers they’ll get more work done for less than whatever they’re paying now is a great way to get them interested.
-A call to action that strong will at least tickle some user’s interest and make them click, which is exactly what the ad is meant to do and why it’s a great example of a Google ad.
+By convincing buyers they’ll get more work done for less than they’re paying now, this is a great way to get them interested.
+A call to action that strong will at least tickle some user’s interest and make them click.
+This is exactly what the ad is meant to do and why it’s a great example of a Google ad.

-This straight to the point ad is a great example of how ads don’t need to be overly complicated and detailed to be successful.
+This straight to the point ad is a great example of how ads don’t need to be overly complicated to be successful.